Skip to content

 Verification

-Once the timeout is increased and the rke2-server services have been restarted:
+Once the timeout is increased and the rke2-server/k3s services have been restarted, you can verify the configuration.

-2. Check the Rancher dashboard, the snapshots should represent the current state of snapshot files in S3 once Rancher successfully synchronizes the list from the RKE2 API.
+• For Rancher-provisioned clusters, check the Rancher UI.
+Navigate to Cluster Management, select the applicable cluster, and click the Snapshots tab.
+The snapshots should represent the current state of snapshot files in S3, once Rancher successfully synchronizes the list from the RKE2/K3s cluster.